Agrejus/pouchdb-entity-fabric/README.md

 ```

 ## Linking/Unlinking Entities
 Linking entities is useful for transferring entites from one context to another.
 For example, if dev's want to pass an entity from one context to one or many child functions and do not want to pass the context with it.
-We can pass the entity and create a new context, attach, and save changes.
+We can pass the entity and create a new context, link, and save changes.

 Unlinking entities is useful to make changes to the entity that will not be persisted to the underlying data store after saveChanges() is called.